(Scroll to bottom for handy ordering links!)

 Ugly Fish is ugly and big and mean, and he won’t share his driftwood tunnel or his special briny flakes with anyone.
 And that means the wimpy little fish who keep showing up in his tank have got to go.
 But then one day someone bigger and uglier and maybe even meaner arrives . . . and suddenly Ugly Fish isn’t feeling quite so confident anymore.
 (For ages 4-7)

-All titles available where fine books are sold, including my friendly neighborhood bookstore (if you want a personalized, signed copy AND a snazzy bookmark, just add your personalization to the Order Comments section!), your friendly neighborhood bookstore, Indiebound, Amazon, and B&N.
+All titles available where fine books are sold, including my friendly neighborhood bookstore (if you want a personalized, signed copy, just add your personalization to the Order Comments section!), your friendly neighborhood bookstore, Indiebound, Amazon, and B&N.